-I usually camp here for a couple of nights in summer time and you will notice by my hair-colour that my photos are from my many, many trips to Ásbyrgi through the years ;)
+I usually camp here for a couple of nights in the summertime and you will notice by my hair-colour that my photos are from my many, many trips to Ásbyrgi through the years ;)

 Ásbyrgi belongs to the former Jökulsárgljúfur National Park, which is now the northernmost part of Vatnajökull National Park.
-It is 3.5 km in length and 1.1 km across with the walls being up to 100 meters high!
-According to Norse mythology the god Óðinn was once riding his 8-legged horse, Sleipnir, and it put one of its hoofs down and created Ásbyrgi, which is in the shape of a very big horse-shoe.
+It is 3.5 km in length and 1.1 km across with up to 100 meters high walls!
+According to Norse mythology the god Óðinn was once riding his 8-legged horse, Sleipnir, and it put one of its hoofs down and created Ásbyrgi, which is in the shape of a very big horseshoe.

 The geological explanation varies to a great extent from what the Vikings believed, but I will stick to this explanation :)

-By the way, Ásbyrgi is the capital city of the Hidden people "Huldufólk" of Iceland and psychic people have seen many homes, public buildings and concert halls belonging to the Hidden people in the cliffs.
-There are many stories in our folklore about human encounters with the Hidden people, so you never know what might happen when you visit Ásbyrgi!
+By the way, Ásbyrgi is considered to be the capital city of the Elves of Iceland and psychic people have seen many homes, public buildings, and concert halls belonging to the elves in the cliffs.
+There are many stories in our folklore about human encounters with the elves, so you never know what might happen when you visit Ásbyrgi!